Initial Teacher Training

 School Direct Unsalaried (sometimes referred to as the training route)

 This is aimed at graduates and there are bursaries available depending on subject and degree classification.
-Training is provided by your main school and, for the majority of ETSA placements, the IOE.
+Training is provided by your main school and, for the majority of ETSA placements, St Mary's.
 This route leads to QTS and a PGCE (with credits at Masters level).

 School Direct Salaried